 \subsection{Using reduced order model for dynamical systems}

 When dealing with graphs of considerable size, the dimensionality of the state vector becomes a concern due to its potential impact on computational efficiency.
 To address this issue, dimensionality reduction techniques like POD, also known as Karhunen–Lo`{e}ve, can be applied.
 The work described in \cite{rathinam_petzold_2003} discusses the utilization of POD as a means to alleviate the computational complexity associated with large graph sizes.
-The procedure requires snapshots of solutions of a dynamical system with a vector field $f$ $\in \mathbb{R}^n$.
+The procedure requires snapshots of solutions of a dynamical system with a vector field $f$ $\in \mathbb{R}^n$,

-Using the snapshot solutions, we could create a matrix $\rho$ of projection $\in \mathbb{R}^{k\times n}$ where k denotes the reduced order dimension and the mean $\bar{x}$, see \cite{rathinam_petzold_2003} for more details.
+Using the snapshot solutions, we could create a matrix $\rho$ of projection $\in \mathbb{R}^{k\times n}$ where $k$ denotes the reduced order dimension and $\bar{x}$ denotes the mean corresponding to snapshot solutions, see \cite{rathinam_petzold_2003} for more details.
 The reduced order model of the system as described by Equation (\ref{dynamicalPOD}) is then given by